How to Create A Home Office That You Will Absolutely Love

 It’s all about the Tech

 You will also want to consider where you want things like power cords, mainly for ease of access.
-Freelancers are tied to their computers, so you’re going to want easy access to a power cord if you’re like me and on your laptop for much of your workday.
+Your computer will be your lifeline, so you’re going to want easy access to a power cord if you’re like me and on your laptop for much of your workday.

 Don’t Forget the Scent!

-Did you know scent can greatly impact your productivity?
+Did you know scent can affect your productivity?
 It makes sense when you think about it.
 Have you ever been in a place where the smell was completely off?

 If you have a favorite scent, I would start with that.
 However, if you aren’t sure, try softer scents like vanilla or jasmine.
 Peppermint is helpful for boosting focus and concentration for many people, too.

 Once you have your office set up, it’s time to get it organized.
 Organizing tools and tactics can be easy to make, despite what the glossy magazines tell you to buy.
-Most of the products you’d need can be found at places like the Dollar Store.
+You can find these items at the dollar store or a secondhand store to save some money.

 - File Cabinets – they don’t have to be boring and plain-looking.
 I recommend checking out second-hand stores and places like Liquidation World for a good price on a file cabinet.
 Once you find one, it’s time to make it work for you.
 I found a really interesting tutorial from Design Improvised to turn a plain old file cabinet into a chalkboard one!

-- Wall cabinets – with limited space, don’t hesitate to put storage onto the walls.
-Even shelves can take some of the office clutter off your desk and floors and still be easily accessible.
+- Wall cabinets – with limited space, put storage onto the walls.
+Even shelves can take some office clutter off your desk and floors and still be easily accessible.

 - Drawer organizers – Never underestimate how simply partitioning a desk drawer can help with organization!
 I love opening a drawer and being able to see exactly what is in there.